ocean-oss/base-app/README.md

 # Ocean Base App

-This is a base app used by the ocean apps:init command
+This is a base app used by the Ocean CLI `ocean apps:init` command.